Skip to content

 2. Dissolve.
 Place the gelatin in a bowl with the water.
 The mixture will dissolve and start to thicken after a few minutes.
 Then place the bowl in the microwave and cook for about 10 seconds, or until it’s back in liquid form.

 3. Beat.
 Add the cold heavy cream, powdered sugar and vanilla into the chilled mixing bowl.
-Beat on low until mixed together, then turn to high and beat until a soft peak forms.
+Beat on low until mixed together, then turn to medium-high speed and beat until a soft peak forms.
 This usually takes about 1 minute.
-While the beaters are on, slowly pour in the gelatin and continue beating until a soft peak forms.
-Then refrigerate until ready to use.

 Helpful Tips